17 Funny German Phrases: Playing the Insulted Sausage, Having Pig and More

 Regardless, this idiom comes in handy when you don’t understand something in the slightest, similar to the English saying: “It’s all Greek to me.”

 8. Alles hat ein Ende, nur die Wurst hat zwei.
-(Everything has an end.
-Only the sausage has two.)

 If you’re going to say that all good things must come to an end, you might as well do it with style and in a way that your countrymen are going to understand.
 And who can argue with the logic?

 9. Er spielt die beleidigte Leberwurst.
-(He’s playing the insulted sausage.)

 Yet another meaty expression, this time to describe someone who’s in a huff or sulking.
 Why have a cow when you can act like a wronged piece of pork?
 Maybe she was told she had a bird…

 10. Mein Englisch ist unter aller Sau.
-(My English is under all pig.)

 Pigs, although lucky and conducive to a good German party atmosphere, are not that great for language learning.
 To say in German “My English is under all pig” is to suggest that it’s really bad, and to say it in English proves its own point.

 11. Das Leben ist kein Ponyhof.
-(Life is no pony farm.)

 Life isn’t a rose garden.
 Apparently, it’s also not a place you can take your kids for rides.
 As you can tell, Germany is a country of both equestrian enthusiasts and realists.

-12. Er griff ins Gras (He bit into the grass.)
+12. Er biss ins Gras

 Purportedly tracing back to the “Iliad” and “Aeneid,” this term was originally associated with the death of soldiers.
 In English and French one would say “bite the dust,” a similar phrase perhaps coined in drier weather.

 13. Schlafen wie ein Murmeltier.
-(To sleep like a woodchuck.)

 It appears that chucking wood (if a woodchuck could chuck wood) is a really tiring activity—hey, they have to snooze all winter.
 As a result, to sleep like a woodchuck is “to sleep like a baby”.

 14. Das kannst du deiner Oma erzählen.
-(You can tell that to your grandmother.)

 This saying fits if you’re convinced that the person who has just told you something is lying or over-exaggerating.

-You might think grandmas are too sweet and kind to lie to, or even that you grandma might be naïve enough to believe you—either way, you dare them to pass it on to their grandma if they say it’s really true!
+You might think grandmas are too sweet and kind to lie to, or even that your grandma might be naïve enough to believe you—either way, you dare them to pass it on to their grandma if they say it’s really true!

-15. Null-acht-fünfzehn (Zero, eight, fifteen)
+15. Null-acht-fünfzehn

 Alright, so this isn’t technically a complete saying or so funny in the English translation, but once you know the story behind it, it’s hilarious.

 16. Die Kirche im Dorf lassen.
-(To leave the church in the village.)

 I don’t know where else you would take the church, but it’s universally agreed upon that its place is in the village.
-Telling someone to leave it there is to tell them not get carried away.
+Telling someone to leave it there is to tell them to not get carried away.
 After all, there are strict building ordinances in Germany.

 17. Was Hänschen nicht lernt, lernt Hans nimmermehr.
-(What little Johnny can’t learn, John will never learn.)

 An old dog can’t learn new tricks, and neither can John.
 That’s why in Germany one often sees old people walking the streets in the middle of the day…there’s nothing new for them to do.